Osguima3/welz/docs/model/domain.md

 - [Value Objects](#value-objects)

 ## Overview
-This document provides a comprehensive view of our domain model following DDD principles and CQRS patterns, including:
+This document provides a comprehensive view of our domain model following DDD principles and CQRS/ES patterns, including:
 - Aggregates and their behaviors
 - Commands that can be executed
 - Events that can be emitted